vldsy/ChunksUpload/README.txt

 2.1.
 Use laravel cache to keep state of all uploaded chunks

 2.2.
-Use laravel Command to clean up not complete chunks
+Use laravel job to clean up not complete chunks

-Command should be scheduled when the first chunk is received.
+Job should be scheduled when the first chunk is received.
-Command should be run once.
+Job should be run once.

-3. CORS and CSFR
+3. CORS and CSRF

 3.1.
 If user is authorized special CORS middleware is not needed.